-Tania McCamy is an artist and arts administrator with 10 years of experience working with galleries, non-profit organizations, and public art initiatives to promote the value of artistic experiences for individuals and communities.
+Tania McCamy is an artist and arts administrator with over 10 years of experience working with galleries, non-profit organizations, and public art initiatives to promote the value of artistic experiences for individuals and communities.
 She received her Bachelor’s degree in Studio Arts from East Tennessee State University.
 In 2013, Tania was awarded a National Collegiate Honors Scholarship to spend a semester working in Washington D.C. with The Washington Center’s Advocacy, Service, and the Arts program.
 Passionate about the intersection of art and social justice, her work has addressed issues including teen substance abuse, public transportation, neighborhood crime prevention, and early childhood arts learning.
 Focusing on art that is socially engaged, Tania seeks to expand traditional definitions of art, advance the application of creative practices, and involve new audiences in the process.
-Currently, she works as a production artist for a local sculptor, volunteers with various non-profit organizations to promote community-engaged art and design, and serves as Membership Chair for Local Cloth.
+Currently, she works as a production artist for a local sculptor, volunteers with various non-profit organizations that promote community-engaged art and design, and serves as Chairman of Local Cloth.

 Melanie Wilder, secretary